joeferraro/MavensMate-SublimeText/README.md

 ## Setup

-In order to get started using MavensMate for Sublime Text, you should be aware of a few important settings.
-MavensMate for Sublime Text settings follow the Sublime Text convention of providing default settings in [JSON format](https://en.wikipedia.org/wiki/JSON) that can be overwritten via a user settings file.
-To view MavensMate default and user settings, use the MavensMate menu in the top menu bar: `MavensMate > Settings`.

-**NEW IN v7**: Most settings formerly found within Sublime Text have been moved to the "Global Settings" which can be found within mavensmate-app.
-To access/update those settings, use the `MavensMate` menu in Sublime Text and select `Settings > Global Settings`.

-###Important Settings
+###Important Settings (Configured in MavensMate Desktop)

 ####Workspaces (mm_workspace)

-You must configure the `mm_workspace` setting before creating a new MavensMate project.
 You may set `mm_workspace` to a single path on your local filesystem or an array of paths.

 #####Examples